awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 # Amazon EC2 Auto Scaling identity\-based policy examples<a name="security_iam_id-based-policy-examples"></a>

-By default, a brand new IAM user has no permissions to do anything\.
+By default, a brand new user in your AWS account has no permissions to do anything\.
 An IAM administrator must create and assign IAM policies that give end users permission to perform Amazon EC2 Auto Scaling API actions\.

 To learn how to create an IAM policy using these example JSON policy documents, see [Creating policies on the JSON tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) in the *IAM User Guide*\.